Shiro in the media

 For its audience of designers, he adds that the design skills of those able to get inside the consciousness of learning organisations to guide creation of facilities that stimulate both new ideas and new revenues through productive collaboration that everyone understands would earn a premium.

 From the print edition of Facility Management, August 2019

-This comes up first only because it’s our most recent exposure.
-Nevertheless, in Social Media for Managing Property Customers, Shiro director Graham Lauren investigates and argues why “internet social literacy” may be the most compelling property customer development and marketing tool we have yet seen because it capitalises on an unrecognised human capacity now native to every customer and every employee in every business.
+In Social Media for Managing Property Customers, Shiro director Graham Lauren investigates and argues why “internet social literacy” may be the most compelling property customer development and marketing tool we have yet seen because it capitalises on an unrecognised human capacity now native to every customer and every employee in every business.